-Tip: Before bending the rod, make sure the rod and float are hand tightened so that they will not rotate thereby eliminating the effectiveness of the bend in the rod.
-If it is difficult to bend the rod while it is inside the tank, you can unscrew the rod from the valve, bend the rod and then replace it.
-Be sure when you reinstall the rod and float that the bend you have just made has slightly lowered the float.
+- Tip: Before bending the rod, make sure the rod and float are hand-tightened so that they will not rotate and thus eliminate the effectiveness of the bend in the rod.
+If it is difficult to bend the rod while it is inside the tank, you can unscrew the rod from the valve, bend the rod, and then replace it.
+Be sure when you reinstall the rod and float that the bend you have just made has lowered the float slightly.

 Either of these adjustments take very little time and can solve the problem.

 The opening at the bottom of the tank is closed off, which allows the tank to fill with water with one of two different designs.
 Either a "flapper" or "stopper ball" is attached to the flush lever.
 When the flush lever is raised, the flapper or stopper ball is pulled up, which allows water to flow from the tank into the toilet bowl.
 When the water level drops low enough, the fill valve will open and the tank will refill.

 Replacing a defective flapper or stopper ball is not difficult to do and usually does not require any tools.